Moin-Sikder/Moin-Projects/README.md

 - Co-founder of Zenryse
 - Co-founder of 'thereisanapiforthat'
-- Expert in Python, bash, Javascript, json, R
+- Expert in Python, bash, Apple Script, Javascript, R
 - Expert in Linux-based systems

 --